mkowiel/nucleic-acid-validation/README.md

 - **calculated:** calculate value for bond length, angle or torsion angle for given atoms
 - **target**: expected bond length, angle or torsion angle for given atoms (based on the CSD)
 - **validation_label**: a 4-tier validation category (`CSD-preferred`, `PDB-acceptable`, `PDB-suspicious` or `PDB-outlier`)
-- **validator_name**: internal validator name, based on detected conformation (for debug purposes)
+- **validator_name**: internal validator name, based on detected conformation (for debugging)

 # Description

-The library uses Biopython library to parse a structure in a mmCif or pdb format.
-Then calculates nucleotide geometry (torsion angles and sugar pucker pseudorotation) and validates bonds and angles based on the CSD-derived target values and PDB-derived distributions for conformation dependent group.
+The library uses Biopython to parse structures in a mmCif or pdb format.
+After parsing the input file, the library calculates nucleotide geometry (torsion angles and sugar pucker pseudorotation) and validates bonds and angles based on the CSD-derived target values and PDB-derived distributions within conformation-dependent groups.
 CSD-based target values are based on the publications:

 M.Kowiel, D.Brzezinski, M.Jaskolski (2016).
 *Conformation-dependent restraints for polynucleotides: I. clustering of the geometry of the phosphodiester group.*